CharlieJT/cts_housewares/tests.md

 Django testing was implemented into the project to test to ensure that the business logic of the project was all working as intended.

 As this was the first time, I was doing Django testing, I decided to do my testing after writing my code.
-As it wasn't possible to tests every single function in my app.py, I tested around 60% of my function.
+As it wasn't possible to tests every single function in my app.py, I tested around 80% of my functionality using the Pareto Principle.

 An import called 'TestCase' was used to carry out the testing.